42Paris/hall-voice/README.md

   - A: As written in `Requirements`: You can find an example [PR](https://help.github.com/en/articles/creating-a-pull-request-from-a-fork) [here](https://github.com/42Paris/hall-voice/pull/3/files), also see `custom/_Example.json`
 - Q: I want to change a song, do I have to buy hallvoice again?
   - A: No
+- Q: What's the TTL (Time to live) for the cache?
+  - A: TTL for redis cache is 6 month, the staff can change it in the config file
 - Q: Code is garbage, can I improve it?
   - I guess...
 Yes you can?
 You can try to do a [PR](https://help.github.com/en/articles/creating-a-pull-request-from-a-fork)